Corey Seager Player Props: Rangers vs. Guardians

 Guardians Pitching Rankings

-- The 7.9 strikeouts per nine innings compiled by the Guardians pitching staff ranks 28th in MLB.

-- The Guardians' 3.92 team ERA ranks ninth among all league pitching staffs.
+- The Guardians have the ninth-ranked team ERA across all league pitching staffs (3.90).

-- The righty's most recent time out was on Saturday against the Kansas City Royals, when he went 5 2/3 innings, surrendering three earned runs while allowing eight hits.
+- In his last time out on Thursday, July 6, the righty tossed five innings against the Kansas City Royals, giving up one earned run while surrendering four hits.

-- The 23-year-old has a 4.01 ERA and 6.9 strikeouts per nine innings across four games this season, while giving up a batting average of .225 to his opponents.
+- The 24-year-old has a 3.34 ERA and 9.1 strikeouts per nine innings across 13 games this season, while allowing a batting average of .236 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.